Linear Circuit Analysis

 AC power analysis

-AC circuit with 2 independent sources and 4 impedances
+AC circuit with 2 independent current sources and 4 impedances (complex form)

-AC circuit with 2 independent sources, 1 dependent source, and 5 impedances -
+AC circuit with 1 independent and 1 dependent source and 5 impedances (complex form)

 AC maximum power transfer